macacanigra-pl/the-mnl-website/docs/user-guide/list.md

 # The List

-The list type is a container type with a collection of homogeneous member types.
-A list can be empty or non-empty.
+A list is a container with a collection of items of the same type.
+It can either be empty or contain one or more items.

 ## Constructing the list

 ### Empty list

-Constructing an empty list block by removing all members in the input block toolbox [[&#9881;](overview.md#block-anatomy)].
+Constructing an empty list block, simply remove all members from the input block toolbox [[&#9881;](overview.md#block-anatomy)].

 ![empty list](./assets/images/list_empty.png)